mynl/aggregate/doc/2_user_guides/DecL/100_tweedie.rst

 The note shows the compound Poisson specification.

 The helper function ``tweedie_convert`` translates between parameterizations.
-The scale parameter :math:`\sigma^2` has offsetting effects: higher :math:`\sigma^2` results in a lower claim count, a higher gamma mean, and a more skewed aggregate distribution with a bigger mass at zero.
-The code below shows the three representations, starting with the easiest to interpret.
+The scale (dispersion) parameter :math:`\sigma^2` has offsetting effects: higher :math:`\sigma^2` results in a lower claim count, a higher gamma mean, and a more skewed aggregate distribution with a bigger mass at zero.

+**Example.**

+The code below shows the three Tweedie representations, starting with the easiest to interpret.

 .. ipython:: python
     :okwarning: